-- Documentation of the private and public lands, including MOHFW's own, required for the development and construction activities, affected persons, and valuation of the affected assets; - Documentation of all categories of impacts along with the number of PAPs; - Stakeholder analysis, indicating groups, such as those considered instrumental for implementation of the project activities (HED, land donors and sellers, local governments, etc.), as well as those who are faced with involuntary displacement (private landowners, non-titled persons, business owners, traders, etc.); - Description of compensation and other resettlement assistance that will be provided according to the principles and guidelines adopted in this RPSMF; - An account of the consultations with the displaced persons/households about the impacts and the mitigation measures adopted in the RPSMF; - A consultation strategy to be used over the life of the project; - An institutional mechanism, including Grievance Redress Mechanism, M&E with monitoring indicators, a training and capacity building program; - An agreed-upon Entitlement Matrix, along with the valuation methods (revision / refinement of the methods suggested in Annex B); - A resettlement budget with breakdowns by loss categories and the number of persons entitled to compensation/assistance, and an ARP implementation schedule; and - Disclosure requirements. - 35.
-For convenience of review during implementation, the following from the RPSMF may be annexed to the Resettlement Plan: Entitlement Matrix; Implementation Arrangement; Market Price Survey Methods; Application Guidelines for Mitigation Measures; and Monitoring Land Acquisition and Preparation and Implementation of Impact Mitigation Plans.
+- Documentation of the private and public lands, including MOHFW's own, required for the development and construction activities, affected persons, and valuation of the affected assets; - Description of compensation and other resettlement assistance that will be provided according to the principles and guidelines adopted in this SMF; - An account of the consultations with the displaced persons/households about the impacts and the mitigation measures adopted in the SMF.; and - A resettlement budget with breakdowns by loss categories and the number of persons entitled to compensation/assistance, and an ARP implementation schedule. - 35.
+For convenience of review during implementation, the following from the SMF may be annexed to the Resettlement Plan: Entitlement Matrix; Implementation Arrangement; Market Price Survey Methods; Application Guidelines for Mitigation Measures; and Monitoring Land Acquisition and Preparation and Implementation of Impact Mitigation Plans.